A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Truth Discretization

 with

 where $a^{*}$ is the adjoint form of $a$ and $\delta^{a}_{K}$ is the parameter related to the stabilized adjoint bilinear forms.
-As in this work we consider $\delta_{K}=\delta^{a}_{K}$ in numerical simulations, from now on we will always denote both stabilization parameter with $\delta_{K}$.
-Instead, the \textit{discretized gradient equation} is not affected by the SUPG and it remains untouched:
+As in this work we consider $\delta_{K}=\delta^{a}_{K}$ in numerical simulations, from now on we will always denote both stabilization parameter by $\delta_{K}$.
+Instead, the \textit{discretized gradient equation} remains untouched:

-With this setting it follows a nonsymmetric system for the computation of the numerical solution, but we gain the strongly-consistency of the method for the optimality system if $y, u, p$ are regular \cite{collis2002analysis}.
+With this setting it follows a nonsymmetric system for the computation of the numerical solution, but we gain the strong consistency of the method for the optimality system if $y, u, p$ are regular \cite{collis2002analysis}.
 To summarize, the SUPG optimality system for a steady OCP is the following: